usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **EXCEPTION 2:** Elevator pits, elevator penthouses, mechanical rooms, piping or equipment catwalks are exempted from this requirement.

-EXCEPTION 3: Accessible ramps complying with 4.8 may be used in lieu of an elevator.
+**EXCEPTION 3**: Accessible ramps complying with 4.8 may be used in lieu of an elevator.

-EXCEPTION 4: Platform lifts (wheelchair lifts) complying with 4.11 of this guideline and applicable state or local codes may be used in lieu of an elevator only under the following conditions:
+**EXCEPTION 4:**: Platform lifts (wheelchair lifts) complying with 4.11 of this guideline and applicable state or local codes may be used in lieu of an elevator only under the following conditions:

 (a) To provide an accessible route to a performing area in an assembly occupancy.